About

 I started my career as a programmer straight away after leaving University.
 After a couple of years as a junior Delphi, Visual Basic and C# programmer I changed direction.
 I found Ruby in 2007 via a junior Systems Administrator position at a startup based in London.

-I moved from SysOps into Development in 2008 and I’ve been writing Ruby for the last 14 years in various forms.
+I moved from SysOps into Development in 2008 and continued to write Ruby for the next 14 years in various forms.

-In May 2020 I moved into the Ruby Infrastructure team where I switched track to work mostly in C, Ruby (and a little Rust) to improve the Ruby language itself.
+In May 2020 I moved into the Ruby Infrastructure team where I switched track to work mostly in C, Ruby (and a little Rust) to work on improvements to the Ruby interpreter and virtual machine.

-Working at a lower level to develop programming languages instead of web sites has been a huge shift for me, with a steep learning curve attached.
+Working at a lower level to develop a programming language impementation instead of web based technologies has been a huge shift for me, with a steep learning curve attached.
 But I am enjoying my work more than ever.
-I am predominantly focussed on Garbage Collection, and I’ve spoken about my current project at EuRuko, RubyKaigi and Rubyconf (heads up that all of these talks are iterations on the same talk).
+I am predominantly focussed on Garbage Collection and memory management, and I’ve spoken about my current project at EuRuko, RubyKaigi and Rubyconf (heads up that all of these talks are iterations on the same talk).

 Shopify are a global company, Founded in Canada, and I work remotely from my home in the UK.